-- The middle school gifted education program is a state program designed to meet the educational needs of students who demonstrate a high degree of intellectual ability, talent, and/or creativity.
-Teaching and learning focus on developing cognitive learning, research and reference and metacognitive skills at each grade grouping, using principles of differentiation. - Identified gifted sixth, seventh, and eighth- grade students are served daily in Honors Language Arts, Honors Science, and Honors Social Studies with the option of a third class, Accelerated Content (AC) Math. - Students obtain eligibility through three of the four established criteria in the areas of achievement, mental ability, creativity, and motivation.
-The referral and placement process is coordinated by the school's Gifted Eligibility Team.
+The middle school gifted education program is a state program designed to meet the educational needs of students who demonstrate a high degree of intellectual ability, talent, and/or creativity.
+Teaching and learning focus on developing cognitive learning, research and reference skills and metacognitive skills at each grade grouping using principles of differentiation.
+Gifted-identified sixth, seventh and eighth grade students are served daily in Gifted Language Arts, Gifted Science and Gifted Social Studies with the option of a fourth class, Accelerated Content (AC) Math.

+Gifted eligibility criteria are set by the state of Georgia.
+Students obtain eligibility through three of the four established criteria in the areas of achievement, mental ability, creativity, and motivation.
+The referral and placement process is coordinated by the school's Gifted Eligibility Team and county testing diagnosticians for consideration for formal evaluation.
+Parent permission will be obtained before any formal evaluation is begun, and parents will be notified in writing regarding their child's eligibility for the gifted education program.